rancher/docs/content/rancher/v2.x/en/cluster-admin/projects-and-namespaces/_index.md

 To manage permissions in a vanilla Kubernetes cluster, cluster admins configure role-based access policies for each namespace.
 With Rancher, user permissions are assigned on the project level instead, and permissions are automatically inherited by any namespace owned by the particular project.

+For more information on creating and moving namespaces, see [Namespaces]({{<baseurl>}}/rancher/v2.x/en/project-admin/namespaces/).

+### Role-based access control issues with namespaces and kubectl

+Because projects are a concept introduced by Rancher, kubectl does not have the capability to restrict the creation of namespaces to a project the creator has access to.

-> **Note:** If you create a namespace with `kubectl`, it may be unusable because `kubectl` doesn't require your new namespace to be scoped within a project that you have access to.
+This means that when standard users with project-scoped permissions create a namespaces with `kubectl`, it may be unusable because `kubectl` doesn't require the new namespace to be scoped within a certain project.

 If your permissions are restricted to the project level, it is better to [create a namespace through Rancher]({{<baseurl>}}/rancher/v2.x/en/project-admin/namespaces/#creating-namespaces) to ensure that you will have permission to access the namespace.

-For more information on creating and moving namespaces, see [Namespaces]({{<baseurl>}}/rancher/v2.x/en/project-admin/namespaces/).
+If a standard user is a project owner, the user will be able to create namespaces within that project.
+The Rancher UI will prevent that user from creating namespaces outside the scope of the projects they have access to.

 # About Projects